ecpunk/MimecastAPI2.0/README.md

 11. **User and Group Management**: Manages user accounts and group permissions.
 12. **Get Oauth Token**: Endpoint for obtaining OAuth authentication tokens.
 13. **Get Account**: Retrieves account-specific information and settings.

-## Application Registration and API Credential Management
-To interact with Mimecast API 2.0, developers must first register their application within the Mimecast portal.
-This process involves creating and configuring an application to obtain the necessary credentials (Client ID and Client Secret) for authentication.

-## Service Principal Lifecycle Management
-Mimecast API 2.0 introduces the concept of service principals, which are automatically created upon application registration.
-These principals are tied to the application's lifecycle and play a critical role in access management.

-## Authentication & Authorization
-After registering an application and obtaining the Client ID and Client Secret, these credentials are used to obtain an access token.

-## API Response Codes
-Understanding the API's response codes is key to effective error handling and response interpretation.
-This section details the various HTTP response codes you might encounter.

-## API Call Restrictions
-The Mimecast API implements various restrictions to ensure fair usage and system stability.
-These include rate limiting, maximum content-length for requests, and limits on historical data queries.

-## Pagination
-For endpoints returning lists of data, Mimecast API implements pagination to manage large sets of data efficiently.

-## Delegate Access
-This feature allows API requests to be made from one Mimecast account to access resources on another account, provided the appropriate permissions are granted.

 ## Postman Collection and Environment Configuration
 ### Environment Variables